 Here I am sharing an easy everyday cauliflower and potato curry that requires no grinding and minimum ingredients.
 You can easily make this on weekdays also.

 Quick curry for weekdays, no grinding or non stop stirring!

 Ingredients You Will Need

-To make this easy potato cauliflower curry you need very few pantry staple ingredients other than the veggies.
+To make this easy potato cauliflower curry you need very few pantry staple ingredients other than potatoes and cauliflower

 Potatoes– Select fresh new potatoes that are less starchy for this recipe.
 You can thoroughly scrub and use them with peels if you prefer.

 Cauliflower- Select fresh and new cauliflower the has no brown spots.
 The florets should be close and dense.
 If you use frozen florets, do not thaw.

 Spices- Regular and commonly used spice powders for Indian curries.
 The spice blend used in this aloo gobi recipe are red chili powder, garam masala, roasted cumin powder, a bit of ground coriander, ground turmeric, amchur and kasuri methi.